aeharding/voyager/README.md

 Make sure the build number is incremental.
 This is used for F-droid.

 Voyager uses [Ionic App Flow](https://ionic.io/appflow) for Apple App Store and Android Play Store builds.
-Unfortunately, there's no way to provide public access to build logs and artifacts.
-Hopefully someday. :-)
+Those builds are initiated and monitored by Github Actions, where logs may be inspected.

+**Voyager's Android and iOS builds are reproducible**!
+In fact, [F-droid independently builds Voyager](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/app.vger.voyager.yml) and verifies the same compiled APK is provided in Github Releases.

 ## 📲 PWA